Online Robust and Adaptive Learning from Data Streams: Proposed algorithm

 \subsection{Surrogate functions of SRA}

-As SRA is formulated on the majorization--minimization principle (e.g., \citep{Lange2016,Mairal2015}), it is naturally applicable to a wider class of algorithms, such as SGD.
+Because SRA is formulated on the majorization--minimization principle (e.g., \citep{Lange2016,Mairal2015}), it is naturally applicable to a wider class of algorithms, such as SGD.
 For example, stochastic optimization with $L_{2}$-regularizer is described as